 Pre-consultation Meeting The applicant will be made aware of the guidelines and checklist at the pre-consultation meeting.
 The checklist will be identified on the Pre-consultation Form and any required supporting documentation will be identified.
-Submit Application A completed checklist and supporting documentation will be submitted as part of a complete application. submitted as part of a complete application.

-OPA/ZBLA Approval Sustainability measures that impact site layout and design will be identified through the OPA and ZBLA process.
-The voluntary guidelines may also be used in Section 37 negotiations, under the Planning Act .
-Site Plan Approval Conditions related to any required or voluntarily selected technical sustainability measures (e.g. LID) will be included in Site Plan Approval.
+Submit Application A completed checklist and supporting documentation will be submitted as part of a complete application.
+OPA/ZBLA Approval Sustainability measures that impact site layout and design will be identified through the Official Plan Amendment (OPA) and Zoning By-Law Amendment (ZBLA) process.
+The voluntary guidelines may also be used in Section 37 negotiations, under the Planning Act.
+Site Plan Approval Conditions related to any required or voluntarily selected technical sustainability measures (e.g. Low Impact Development Measures (LID)) will be included in Site Plan Approval.
 Site Plan Agreement Agreement will include requirements for meeting any required or voluntarily selected sustainability measures.
 Building Permit Application Measures related to the building permit process (e.g. internal to the building, structural elements) are only selected on a voluntary basis.
 If any voluntary sustainability measures related to the Ontario Building Code are selected, a copy of the completed checklist and supporting information/drawings will be submitted with the Building Permit application.
-Compliance Verification Implementation compliance will be required for all required building elements that are included in site plan approval.
+Compliance Verification Implementation compliance will be required for all required building elements that are included in Site Plan approval.
 The applicant may choose to voluntarily confirm the implementation of voluntary sustainability measures.
 Compliance of all measures will be required for consideration of a sustainable building award.